 Pickaway-Ross Career & Technology Center (colloquially called Pickaway-Ross) is a career center serving Pickaway and Ross counties in Ohio.
 The high school is governed by the Pickaway-Ross County Joint Vocational School District.

 Founded in 1974, Pickaway-Ross offers 20 high school tech-prep programs to students from 10 high schools in Ross and Pickaway counties.
 High school students attend Pickaway-Ross for their junior and senior years and can earn a Career Passport from Pickaway-Ross in addition to a diploma from their home schools.
 Six hundred students attend Pickaway-Ross's main campus and 1,500 students attend off-campus (or satellite) programs housed in affiliated high schools.

-Pickaway-Ross also has an Adult Education department, providing career-development programs in skilled trades, public safety and information technology.
+Pickaway-Ross also has an Adult Education division, providing career-based certification programs in skilled trades, healthcare technologies, public safety and information technology.
 Career enhancement courses in computers, leadership, photography and more are also offered.
-Adult Education's Business Services Department offers specialized training and consulting services to local businesses and industries.
+Adult Education's Business Services Department offers specialized training and consulting services to businesses and industries.